HankB/MQTT_will/C/README.md

 * ~abort to avoid clean shutdown~
 * Loop with a status message, `<ctrl>C` now triggers will message from broker.
 * Reconnect logic works with broker stopped and restarted.
+* Some command line options provided, `extra` not fully implemented.

 ## Starting point